Armoured fighting vehicles of the Irish Army: Ford Mk V armoured car

-Ford Mk VI Armoured Car
+Ford Mk VI armoured car

 In 1941, Thompson & Son of Carlow built 28 more Ford armoured cars.
 21 of the armoured cars were built on new chassis, and the other seven built on Ford lorries which had been withdrawn from service.
 These 28 armoured cars were similar to the Ford Mk V but had a Thompsons-built turret and the new vehicle was named the Ford Mk VI armoured car.
 The turret was armed with a Vickers .303 machine gun.

 The first major overseas deployment of Irish troops was to the Congo in 1960, as part of the UN force ONUC.
-In 1961, an Armoured Car Group with eight Ford Mk VI armoured cars was flown to the Congo.
+In 1961, an armoured car group with eight Ford Mk VI armoured cars was flown to the Congo.
 Three more Ford Mk VIs were sent out later that year to the Congo, two of which had their turrets removed and a pintle-mounted Bren light machine gun fitted in its place.
 The Brens on the two Ford Mk VIs were replaced in the Congo with Browning .30 machine gun.
 In 1962, the UN provided the Irish with twelve new Ferret armoured cars to replace the Ford Mk VIs.
 In 1964, six of the Ford Mk VIs were handed over to the Congolese Army.

 The 17 Ford Mk VIs in Ireland were retired in the early 1970s.

 Bren carrier

 26 Universal Carriers Mk I were purchased in 1940.
 100 Universal Carriers Mk II were delivered in 1943 and another 100 Mk IIs in 1945.
 The vehicles were referred to as 'Bren Carriers' by Irish troops.
 The first 26 Bren Carriers were grouped together to form the Carrier Squadron of the Cavalry Corps.
 The Carrier Squadron was disbanded in 1943 and its carriers distributed amongst the army's infantry battalions.
-All 200 of the Bren Carriers Mk IIs were used by the infantry battalions mainly for transporting its 3-inch and Brandt 81mm mortars, ammo and crew.
+All 200 of the Bren Carriers Mk IIs were used by the infantry battalions mainly for transporting its 3-inch and Brandt 81 mm mortars, ammo and crew.
 Later 2 Mk IIs were fitted with flamethrowers for use by the Corps of Engineers.
 A number were used in the late 1940s to tow 6 pdr anti-tank guns and 4 were used by the Cavalry School.
 The Bren Carriers were retired from service in the early 1960s.
 With 113,000 Universal Carriers being built worldwide it was the most numerous armoured fighting vehicle in history and with 226 in Irish service it is the most numerous armoured vehicle ever used by the Irish Army.